TripsJ/quotes_terminal/Readme.md

 # Changelog

-v 1.0.2 added executable referene and fixed a typo v 1.0.3 updated Readme and release info
++ 1.0.2 added executable referene and fixed a typo
++ 1.0.3 updated Readme and release info